izivkov/gshock-api-esp32/README.md

 ```

 **Deploy the Server Software:**

+Here is the structure of the server software files:

+- `main.py` – Main entry point for the ESP32 server
+- `config_server.py` – Configuration server used to connect to the supporting Android app and receive configuration information
+- `gshock_server.py` / `gshock_server_no_display.py` – Main G-Shock server logic (with/without display)
+- `lib/` – Core libraries:
+  - `display/` – Display and LED control (ST7789, fonts, icons)
+  - `config/` – Configuration management
+  - `gshock_api/` – Software to connect and communicate with G-Shock watches
+  - `utils/` – Utility functions and persistent storage

 Copy project files to the ESP32:
 ```
 python sync.py
 ```
 ***

 ### 2. Configure WiFi